kirkbyers/bot-not-bot/README.md

 `IMPORT_FILE_PATH`: File path from root to csv to import

 <!-- `CLASSIFICATION_OPTS`: comma separated labels for users to classify data -->

-### secret.env

-Create a file named "secret.env" in the root with the following environment variables set

 `MAIL_PASS`: Gmail password